skin infection

 leaves, decoction, applied locally1

-Use for skin infections is classified as REC, based on the significant traditional use documented in the TRAMIL surveys, and on available published scientific information.
+The use for skin infections is classified as REC based on the significant traditional use documented in the TRAMIL surveys and the scientific information published.

-Should there be a notable worsening of the patient’s condition, or should the skin infection last more than 5 days, seek medical attention.
+If deterioration is observed in the patient or the skin infection persists for more than 5 days, seek medical attention.

 For skin infections: